ExodusMovement/qaf/README.md

 // or invoke directly
 class Store extends createStore() {
-  // components subscribing to the store will have access to everything in it state = {
+  // components subscribing to the store will have access to everything in its state state = {
     // state values
     counter: 0,